 Every consequence will be based on the amount of risk to the child and/or others.
 Consequences will seek to reestablish and heal relationships and support the child in demonstrating consistently good behaviour using our School Mission and Catholic Christian Virtues to guide them.
 When dealing with behaviour incidents staff follow these principles:

-- Feedback to be given immediately (or as soon as possible) after the poor behaviour, affecting the least possible interruption to the learning of other children. - Feedback to criticise the behaviour and not the child - Feedback should be given in a calm manner - Feedback should say WHY the behaviour was not acceptable, the part of the School Mission that was not shown and WHAT improvements the teacher or TA requires from the child. - Sanctions must be proportionate to the behaviour
+- Feedback to be given immediately (or as soon as possible) after the poor behaviour, affecting the least possible interruption to the learning of other children using the language of our School Mission. - Feedback to criticise the behaviour and not the child - Feedback should be given in a calm manner

+• Feedback should say WHY the behaviour was not acceptable, the part of the School Mission that was not shown and WHAT improvements the teacher or TA requires from the child.

+• Sanctions must be proportionate to the behaviour